hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 > **HESS / DFH does not assert truth.
 It asserts semantic intent and provenance at the earliest possible machine-resolvable point.**

+By moving the "meaning" of a website from the probabilistic layer (where an AI has to guess what you are based on your content) to a deterministic layer (where you tell the AI what you are via a .well-known file), HESS effectively creates a "Fast Pass" for LLM crawlers.

 🔒 Final Mental Model (Read This Once)

 DNS tells machines where to go.